How to install WSL on Windows 10

 - Open your Settings.
 You can do this by clicking the gear icon on the Start menu, or by opening the Power User Tasks menu and choosing Settings.

 - On the left side of the System window, choose About.

-- On the right side of the window, you will see your system information.
-Make sure that the Version is at least 1607, and the System type is a 64-bit operating system.
+- On the right side of the window, system information is displayed.
+Make sure the Version is at least 1607, and the System type is a 64-bit operating system.

-If the "Version" number is less than 1607, you will need to perform a Windows Update before installing WSL.
+If the Version number is less than 1607, you need to perform a Windows Update before installing WSL.

 To install WSL, follow these steps.

-- At the PowerShell prompt, run this command:
+- At the PowerShell prompt, run the following command:

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-- Some necessary software will download, and the WSL subsystem will be enabled after you reboot.
+- Some necessary software downloads, and the WSL subsystem will be enabled after you reboot.
 Linux itself is not installed yet, however (until you choose a Linux distribution, in step 5.)

-- When the download is complete, PowerShell will ask if you're ready to reboot the computer.
+- When the download is complete, PowerShell ask if you're ready to reboot the computer.
 Before rebooting, make sure any documents are saved, and any open applications are closed.
-Type Y, or if you're going to reboot later, type N.
+Type Y, or if you're going to reboot later, type N instead.

 - After your computer reboots, log in to Windows and open a new Command prompt (or PowerShell).
 At the prompt, run: